-- 1173 commands under that condition.
-Until the channel receives the Clear Initial State command, the Network - 1174 Controller shall respond to any other received command (except the Select Package and Deselect - 1175 Package commands) with a Command Failed response code and Interface Initialization Required reason - 1176 code to indicate that the Clear Initial State command shall be sent.
-See response and reason code - 1177 definitions in 8.2.5.2. - 1178 NOTE Package commands (for example, Select Package and Deselect Package) are always accepted and - responded to normally regardless of whether the Channel is in the Initial State. - 1180 If the Management Controller, at any time, receives the response indicating that the Clear Initial State - 1181 command is expected, it should interpret this response to mean that default settings have been restored - for the channel (per the Initial State specification), and that one or more package/channel settings need to - be restored by the Management Controller. - 1184 6.1.6 State transition diagram - 1185 Figure 6 illustrates the general relationship between the package- and channel-related states described in - 1186 Table 1 and the actions that cause transitions between the states.
-Each bubble in Figure 6 represents a - particular combination of states as defined in Table 1.
+- 1190 As described in clause 6.1.4, a channel in the Initial State shall receive the Clear Initial State command - 1191 before other commands can be executed.
+This requirement ensures that if the Initial State is entered - 1192 asynchronously, the Management Controller is made aware that one or more NC-SI settings may have - 1193 changed without its involvement and blocks the Management Controller from issuing additional - 1194 commands under that condition.
+Until the channel receives the Clear Initial State command, the Network - 1195 Controller shall respond to any other received command (except the Select Package and Deselect - 1196 Package commands) with a Command Failed response code and Interface Initialization Required reason - 1197 code to indicate that the Clear Initial State command shall be sent.
+See response and reason code - 1198 definitions in clause 8.2.5.2. - 1199 NOTE: This requirement does not apply to commands that are directed to the overall package, such as the Select - 1200 Package and Deselect Package commands. - 1201 If the Management Controller, at any time, receives the response indicating that the Clear Initial State - 1202 command is expected, it should interpret this response to mean that default settings have been restored - for the channel (per the Initial State specification), and that one or more package/channel settings need to - be restored by the Management Controller.

+6.1.6 State transition diagram

+- 1206 Figure 6 illustrates the general relationship between the package- and channel-related states described in - 1207 Table 1 and the actions that cause transitions between the states.
+Each bubble in Figure 6 represents a - 1208 particular combination of states as defined in Table 1.